dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 excerpt_separator: <!--more-->
 ---

 How can we use data analytics to increase our self-knowledge?
-Along with biofeedback from digital devices like FitBit, less structured sources, such as sent emails, can provide insight.
+Along with biofeedback from digital devices like FitBit, less structured sources such as sent emails can provide insight.
 Like here it seems my communication took a sudden more positive turn in 2013.
-Let's see what else shakes out of this corpus.
+Let's see what else shakes out of my sent mail corpus.

 ![monthly_sentiment](https://dgarmat.github.io/images/sent_mail00.png "monthly_sentiment")

 <!--more-->
-In [https://www.mango-solutions.com/blog/snakes-in-a-package-combining-python-and-r-with-reticulate](Snakes in a Package: combining Python and R with reticulate) Adnan Fiaz uses a download of gmail from [https://takeout.google.com/](Google Takeout) to extract post counts from subject lines of daily emails from [R-bloggers](http://r-bloggers.com/).
-To handle gmail's .mbox file format, rather than write a new R package that parses mbox files, he uses reticulate to import a Python package, mailbox.
-His approach seems a great use case for reticulate - when you want to take advantage of a well-developed Python package in an R workflow.
+In [Snakes in a Package: combining Python and R with reticulate](https://www.mango-solutions.com/blog/snakes-in-a-package-combining-python-and-r-with-reticulate) Adnan Fiaz uses a download of personal gmail from [Google Takeout](https://takeout.google.com/) to extract [http://r-bloggers.com/](R-bloggers) post counts from subject lines.
+To handle gmail's choice of mbox file format, rather than write a new R package to parse mbox files, he uses [reticulate](https://rstudio.github.io/reticulate/articles/introduction.html) to import a Python package, [mailbox](https://docs.python.org/2/library/mailbox.html).
+His approach seems a great use case for reticulate - when you want to take advantage of a highly developed Python package in R.

+### Loading Email Corpus into R

 I wanted to mine my own emails for sentiment and see if I learn anything about myself.
 Has my sent mail showed signs of mood trends over time?
 I started by following his example: